Type IIn Supernovae. I. Uniform Light-curve Characterization and a Bimodality in the Radiated Energy Distribution: Summary and Discussion

-Finally, we note that \cite{Ransome2024arXiv240910596R} recently presented analytical model fits to 142 SNe~IIn using \texttt{MOSFiT} \citep{Guillochon2018ApJS..236....6G}.
+Finally, we note that \cite{Ransome2025ApJ...987...13R} recently presented semi-analytical model fits to 142 SNe~IIn using \texttt{MOSFiT} \citep{Guillochon2018ApJS..236....6G}.
 Using the best-fit model light curves, they find correlations between the peak absolute magnitude and the rise and decline times, as well as a bimodal distribution in the decline time.
-Since these are model-dependent findings, however, direct comparisons with our work are not straightforward; we defer a more detailed discussion to a follow-up paper in this series focused on analytical modeling.
+However, as these are model-dependent findings with simplifying assumptions (see e.g., \citealt{Zhang2026ApJ...999..186Z} for the discrepancies in peak luminosity and timescale when neglecting photon diffusion through optically thick CSM), direct comparisons with our work are not straightforward; we defer a more detailed discussion to a follow-up paper in this series focused on semi-analytical modeling.